jeroenvdgraaf/jeroenvdgraaf.github.io/README.md

 ##### Jeroen van de Graaf

 I am a cryptographer focusing on the theoretical and the applied aspects of cryptographic protocols.
 Two decades ago I worked on voting protocols, but since a couple of years I study blockchain, bitcoin, ethereum, layer2, zkSNARKs, zkVM, while anticipating how MultiParty Computation, Fully Homomorphic Encryption will have its impact on privacy-preserving AI.
 I have a Master's in mathematics from the Universiteit van Amsterdam (1985) and a PhD in Informatics from the Université de Montréal (1998).
 From August 2008 until February 2011 I was Professor at the Universidade Federal de Ouro Preto.
 Since March 2011 I moved to the Universidade Federal de Minas Gerais.

+Here is a [new idea](https://github.com/LUZERNLGR/whitepaper/blob/main/Luzern%20(1).pdf) I have been working on.